Skip to content

 A calibrated model estimates fair probability from inputs like team strength, injuries, pace, pitcher quality, usage, or matchup.
 Then it compares that probability to the no-vig market price.

 The key is repeatability.
-A model can be tested against CLV and calibration, while public percentage is mostly a narrative input.
+A model can be tested against closing line value and calibration, while public percentage is mostly a narrative input.

 Is fading the public ever useful?